Christmas is a time for families and celebrations, writes Daniel Smith.

 - Daniel Smith is an autistic man and has a blended young family including six children diagnosed on the spectrum.
 He received his diagnosis at the same time as them when he was in his 30s.

-- He is a member of the Altogether Autism Consumer Reference Group
+- He is a member of the Altogether Autism Advisory Group